Return to Help Index

 If you want enjoy time on the lake and gentle rivers

 The kayak for fun times on the water is our recreational kayak category.
-Here you will find our best seller, the Jackson Journey, along with a wide range of kayaks from youth sized kayaks, tandem kayaks, sit on top kayaks and budget kayaks.
-Some of the things that make the Journey our best seller are that it is a fast, easy to paddle kayak with a range of accessories, offers storage compartments and a very comfortable seat.
+Here you will find our best seller, the Jackson Tupelo, along with a wide range of kayaks from youth sized kayaks, tandem kayaks, sit on top kayaks and budget kayaks.
+Some of the things that make the Tupelo our best seller are that it is a fast, easy to paddle kayak with a range of accessories, offers storage compartments and a very comfortable seat.
 Another big seller for us is the Wilderness Systems Pungo.
-People choose the Pungo over the Journey because the Pungo offers a much more open cockpit area while still offering performance, storage and comfort.
+People choose the Pungo over the Tupelo because the Pungo offers a much more open cockpit area while still offering performance, storage and comfort.
 Still others choose a sit-on-top kayak like the Wilderness Systems Ride or Jackson Kayak Riviera.
 While a sit-on-top is a wetter ride, larger paddlers may appreciate the openness of the boat, and some models support up to 450 pounds.
 Regardless of the boat you choose, keep in mind that the longer the boat, the less energy it will take to paddle overall because it comes up to plane faster.
 All things being equal, if you are in a 8 foot boat and your friend is in a 14 foot boat, you will have to paddle a lot more to keep up with your friend.
 While you need to balance open water paddling (longer is better) with river paddling (shorter is easier to turn) we find many of our customers coming back to get a longer boat after finding themselves unhappy with their 8 foot boat's performance, so if you can start long we think you'll be more satisfied with your purchase in the long run.

 Long Distance Kayaking